jncraton/box-line-text/readme.md

 - Hold shift to use the mouse as an eraser
 - Press Ctrl-z to undo creating elements

 This tool generally assumes that you are screencasting from a laptop or desktop, so it is optimized for using a mouse to create figures and a physical keyboard to create text.
-It doesn't provide touch or pen support.
+It has limited touch and pen support.
 There are much better tools available for that type of interface.

 FAQ
 ---